 Alcoholic beverage deliveries and sales by wholesalers under this article shall only be made to retailers properly licensed for the operation of alcoholic beverage establishments in the city.
 Deliveries shall be made in a conveyance owned and operated by the licensed wholesaler, and such license shall, at all times when deliveries are made in the corporate limits, be in the conveyance making such deliveries and shall be subject at all times to inspection by any and all duly authorized city authorities.

-(Ord. of 9-7-1999, § 1(4-178))

 Sec.
 6-179.
 Retailers to purchase from licensed wholesalers.